You'll never forget your first time.

 - Helping players with club selection and reading greens

 The Pelican Hill Golf Club® Forecaddie Program provides every foursome a skilled forecaddie for the group.
-The cost is included* in the guest fees (excluding the recommended gratuity of $20 per person).
+The cost is $45 per person (excluding the recommended gratuity of $35 per person).
 We also offer the ability to upgrade to additional forecaddies as desired; additional charges will be quoted based on specific requests.

 Like all of the amenities at the Pelican Hill Golf Club, the Forecaddie Program is designed to create a memorable and inspirational golf experience.